This story is based on characters owned by Marvel Comics.

 Steve Rogers felt almost like a ghost as he passed through the crowd.
 He had known so many springtime's in his long life…the thought came to him that he was a thief, somehow, that he was taking more than his appointed share of days, but he quickly dismissed the idea.
 Such thoughts only led to self-pity, a thing he had no stomach for.

-As he rounded the bend, a young boy ran headlong into Steve.
+As Steve rounded the bend, a young boy ran headlong into him.
 The child fell backwards, losing his grip on the balloons in his left hand, and the ice-cream cone in his right.
-Steve quickly reached out, catching the cone first, then snagging the string before the colorful raft of balloons could float away.
-The boy was astounded at the display.
+Steve quickly reached out, catching the cone, then snagging the string before the colorful raft of balloons could float away.
+The boy's eyes were wide with astonishment.

 "Wow!
 That was fast!"

 "Danny!
 I've told you about running around like that," the woman said, bending to dust the seat of the boy's trousers.
 She looked up at Steve, an apologetic smile creasing her face.
-"I'm so sorry.
-Are you all right, sir?
+"I'm sorry.
 I hope my son didn't hurt you?"

 "Not at all."
 Steve handed the treasures back to the delighted boy.
 "Here you go, Danny."